ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

 ### How to Test

-* The attack method is PGD attack (Epsilon size is 0.0314 in L-infinity bound).
+* The attack method is PGD attack.
 * All pre-trained models are provided in this repository :)
 <pre>
 python3 test.py